Guess who was landed with the job of looking after the foul-mouthed book?

-The lady herself looked me over with considerable goodwill, and Jay with rather less.
-She had green streaks in her black hair today, very neat ones, and she sported a matching green jewel in her nose ring.
+The lady herself looked me over with considerable goodwill, and then Jay with rather less.
+She had green streaks in her black hair today, very neatly done, and she sported a matching green jewel in her nose ring.

 ‘Peridot?’
 I enquired.